Great Elm Farm

 Inspired by local farmsteads and mid-century rural architecture, we have designed an ambitious and highly sustainable single-storey home embedded within a rewilded Somerset farm.

-Arranged as four wings, each radiating from a central entrance and extending outwards into the landscape, the house is designed to capture sunlight throughout the day.
-The spaces between the wings form external rooms, encouraging the interior to flow seamlessly into the land.
 A kitchen garden is positioned to the south, sheltered from the wind and accessed directly from the kitchen and dining room.
-An evening veranda is located to the north-west, capturing the setting sun and offering expansive views across the landscape.
-In the north-facing living room, an old oak tree is framed by a large picture window, drawing the eye towards the edge of the rewilded land.
+An evening veranda is located to the north-west, capturing the setting sun and offering expansive views across the fields.
+In the north-facing living room, an old oak tree is framed by a large picture window, drawing the eye towards the edge of the rewilded landscape.

-Throughout the design process, we have balanced the desire for prospect and long views with the complementary need for protection and enclosure.
-A variety of rooms, windows, nooks and niches create places with differing qualities throughout the day: spaces where the owner’s cat might naturally settle to survey the surroundings, enjoy the sunlight, or find shelter.
+Throughout the house we have balanced the desire for long view with the need for protection and enclosure.
+A variety of rooms, windows, nooks and niches create places with differing qualities throughout the day: different spaces where one might naturally settle to survey the surroundings, enjoy the sunlight, or find shelter.

-Construction materials are renewable and locally sourced, minimising embodied carbon.
-The house is slightly raised on screw piles, reducing disturbance to the ground.
+Construction materials are renewable and locally-sourced, minimising embodied carbon.
 The superstructure is formed from timber SIPs (structural insulated panels) filled with recycled cardboard insulation, while the exposed roof structure is made from indigenous timber.
-Externally, the lower section of the building is clad in local limestone; elsewhere, the walls and roofs are finished entirely in locally sourced chestnut shakes.
+The lower section of the building is clad in local limestone while the upper walls and roofs are finished entirely in locally sourced chestnut shakes.

 The house is designed to be low-carbon in construction and zero-carbon in use, generating its own heat and electricity from renewable sources and achieving high levels of insulation to minimise heat loss.